North West River: Economy

 North West River is home to a bed and breakfast, a motel, one convenience store, a gas station and garage, a barber shop, a hair salon as well as a craft shop selling local handmade crafts.
 Guided tours are offered by local outfitters.

 Arts and culture

 Held on the North West River Beach the last weekend of July, the North West River Beach Festival is in its 36th year.
 The two-day event is Labrador's largest music festival.
-Locals, travelers and ex-pats gather at the festival to socialize and watch local performers play traditional Labrador music.
+Locals, travellers and ex-pats gather at the festival to socialize and watch local performers play traditional Labrador music.
 There are also crafts, foods and games.

 In 2007, the Beach Festival was moved to the North West River Waterfront instead of its traditional location on the beach.

 Attractions

 The Labrador Heritage Foundation operates a museum in the restored Hudson's Bay trading post.
 Various artifacts relating to the fur trade and Labrador history are cataloged and on display.
 The museum keeps regular hours in the Summer and can offer tours if booked ahead of time in the Winter.

 The Labrador Interpretation Centre, located on Sunday Hill Road, is designed to provide a comprehensive view into the history and culture of Labrador.
 The centre features an art gallery, temporary exhibit space and a small theatre.